ahadiyanhr/analysis_scripts/README.md

 │   ├── do_ratio/               # For optode DO Ratio image (struct data, pixelwise)
-│   ├── do_mapped/              # For optode DO Ratio image (struct data, blockwise, same size with heatmap images) │   ├── bioOccu_bulkDO/         # For biomass occupation and bulk DO data series (struct data) │   ├── plots/                  # For biomass occupation plots (fig and png format) │   └── pq_cleaned_data/        # CSV files for clean flowrate and deltaP data (including smooth data) │
+│   ├── do_mapped/              # For optode DO Ratio image (struct data, blockwise, same size with heatmap images) │   ├── bioOccu_bulkDO/         # For biomass occupation and bulk DO data series (struct data) │   ├── growth_erosion/         # For biomass growth and erosion data (struct data) │   ├── plots/                  # For biomass occupation plots (fig and png format) │   └── pq_cleaned_data/        # CSV files for clean flowrate and deltaP data (including smooth data) │